-International transfers of personal data to countries which do not ensure an adequate level of protection are subject to prior authorization from the APD which will only be granted in case specific requirements are fulfilled.
-In case of transfers between the companies of the same group, the requirement of an adequate level of protection may be reached through the adoption of harmonized and mandatory internal rules on data protection and privacy.
+International transfers of personal data to countries that do not ensure an adequate level of protection are subject to prior authorization from the APD, which will only be granted if specific requirements are met.
+For transfers between companies in the same group, the requirement of an adequate level of protection may be reached through the adoption of harmonized and mandatory internal rules on data protection and privacy.

-The data controller must implement appropriate technical and organizational measures and to adopt adequate security levels in order to protect personal data against accidental or unlawful total or partial destruction, accidental loss, total or partial alteration, unauthorized disclosure or access (in particular where the processing involves the transmission of data over a network) and against all other unlawful forms of processing.
+Data controllers must implement appropriate technical and organizational measures and adopt adequate security levels to protect personal data from accidental or unlawful total or partial destruction, accidental loss, total or partial alteration, unauthorized disclosure or access (in particular where the processing involves the transmission of data over a network) and against all other unlawful forms of processing.

-Having regard to the state of the art and the cost of their implementation, such measures shall ensure a level of security appropriate to the risks represented by the processing and the nature of the data to be protected.
+Such measures shall ensure a level of security appropriate to the risks represented by the processing and the nature of the data to be protected, relative to the entities facilities and implementation costs.
 Specific security measures shall be adopted regarding certain type of personal data and purposes (notably, sensitive data, call recording and video surveillance).

-Also, according to Protection of Information Systems and Networks Law the service providers, operators and companies offering information society services must: (i) guarantee the security of any device or set of devices used on the storage, processing, recovery or transmission of computer data on execution of a computer programme and (ii) promote the registration of users as well as the implementation of technical measures in order to anticipate, detect and respond to risk situations.
-The Law requires an accident and incident management plan in case of computer emergency.
+Under the Protection of Information Systems and Networks Law, service providers, operators and companies offering information society services must: (i) guarantee the security of any device or set of devices used in the storage, processing, recovery or transmission of computer data on execution of a computer program and (ii) promote the registration of users as well as the implementation of technical measures in order to anticipate, detect and respond to risk situations.
+The Law requires an accident and incident management plan in case of a computer emergency.

-There is no mandatory breach notification under the Data Protection Law.
+There is no mandatory breach notification requirement under the Data Protection Law.

 Companies offering electronic communications services accessible to the public shall also keep an accurate register of data breaches, indicating the concrete facts and consequences of each breach and the measures put in place to repair or prevent the breach.